bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns all the elements of a list except the last one.
+### Returns all the elements of a list except the last one

 -   Use `lst[:-1]` to return all but the last element of the list.

 ```py
 def initial(lst):